dschnare/generator-mighty/chnagelog.md

 ## 0.3.4

+*May 31, 2015*

+- Resolve incorrect path to `template.html` in mighty-mail from the app generator.
+- Update mighty-mail to version 2.0.0.

+## 0.3.4

+*May 21, 2015*

 - Update Readme with more docs.
 - Add docs to gulpfile and gulpfile.config for the app generator.
 - Add compiledStyles, devSuffix, testSuffix and prodSuffix to gulpfile.config for the app generator.